yuliskov/SmartTube/README.md

 ## Features

-### Adblocking
+### Interface

-SmartTube does not show any ad banners, preroll ads or ad intermissions.
-It not just tries to prevent them, it is literally programmed to be completely **unable** to display any ads, so YouTube cannot slip anything in.
-This also means you cannot allow ads or whitelist channels.
-Some YouTube channels include sponsored messages in their videos, these can also be skipped, see [SponsorBlock](#SponsorBlock) below.
+SmartTube focuses on a clean and distraction-free interface for watching media content.
+The app does not include advertising UI elements and focuses on playback and browsing experience instead.

 ### SponsorBlock

-SmartTube includes a SponsorBlock integration.
+SmartTube includes optional SponsorBlock integration.
 From the [SponsorBlock website](https://sponsor.ajay.app/):

 > SponsorBlock is an open-source crowdsourced browser extension and open API for **skipping sponsor segments** in YouTube videos. [...] the extension automatically skips sponsors **it knows about** using a privacy preserving query system.
 It also supports skipping **other categories**, such as intros, outros and reminders to subscribe [and non-music parts in music videos].